SkyeWrenbrook/password-manager-cpp/README.md

 - It does not use file storage yet.
 - It does not encrypt or hash passwords.
 - Input is currently handled with `std::cin`, so values with spaces will be split at the first space.

-## Security Notice

-This project is for educational purposes only.

-Passwords are stored in plaintext and are not encrypted or hashed.
-This makes the application insecure and not suitable for real-world use.

-This project was built to explore basic programming concepts and to highlight the importance of proper credential storage and security practices.

 ## Future Improvements
 - Add file I/O to save and load credentials